 Between March 1965, when the Marines landed at Danang, and late January 1968, when the Vietcong launched the Tet Offensive, millions of peasants fled rural South Vietnam.

 U.S. officials knew exactly why so many peasants were leaving their homes and migrating to South Vietnam’s cities, shantytowns, and suburban slums.
 A U.S. Army study stated that, “U.S.-RVNAF (the Republic of Vietnam Armed Forces) bombing and artillery fire, in conjunction with ground operations are the immediate and prime causes of refugee movement into GVN-controlled urban and coastal areas.”

 This honest assessment by the U.S. Army of the situation prevailing in South Vietnam only confirmed what General William C. Westmoreland, Secretary of Defense Robert S. McNamara, Secretary of State Dean Rusk and President Lyndon Baines Johnson already knew.
 Refugees were not collateral damage – the unfortunate results of U.S. operations.
 Rather, they were the actual targets of operations.
-Displacing South Vietnam’s rural population had become a key component of the U.S.’s counter-insurgency war.
+Displacing South Vietnam’s rural population represented a key component of the U.S.’s counter-insurgency war.